 Pear Rust - Gymnosporangium sabinae

 The aecial stage is on Pear (Pyrus).
 Small spermogonia pustules appear on leaf surfaces in Spring, followed by aecia on leaf undersides.
 These are swollen galls, bearing large orange-brown aecia which open to release spores through longitudinal slits.
 These remain as skeletons after the spores are shed.
-There are corresponding bright red blotches on the leaf uppersides.
+There are corresponding bright orange-red blotches on the leaf uppersides.

 The primary telial host is Juniper, on swellings on branches.
 The telia are conical, and yellow-brown when wet.